-- 11.9.
-Senior management must be actively involved in the implementation of the ADI's IRRBB management framework (to the extent it falls within their responsibilities) and ensure its effective operation over time. - 12.10.
-An ADI must have in place an executive committee, with appropriate representation from across the ADI, which is responsible for the management and measurement of IRRBB.
-The executive committee must hold regular meetings to discuss matters including the performance of the framework, areas requiring improvement and the status of efforts to address previously identified deficiencies. - 43.11.
-An ADI's senior management must, in conjunction with the IRRBB risk management function referred to in paragraph 16 of this Attachment, develop and implement appropriate policies relating to the IRRBB management framework. - 12.
-If an ADI assumes a maturity profile for shareholders' equity, the strategy must be set and approved by the ADI's senior management, consistent with the risk appetite set by the Board.
-The ADI must document any such strategy and must specify the scope of any delegated powers to materially vary from that maturity profile. - 14.13.
-An ADI's senior management must notify the Board or Board committee of material changes to the ADI's banking book profile or exceptions from established policies that could have an impact on the operation of the IRRBB risk management framework for IRRBB, including the IRRBB capital charge.
-An ADI's senior management must ensure that the Board or relevant Board Committee be notified of the ADI's balance sheet management strategy (including maturity profile for shareholders' equity) with appropriate risk metrics that measure this strategy being reported to the Board or Board Committee. - 15.14.
+- 12. An ADI must have in place an executive committee, with appropriate representation from across the ADI, which is responsible for the management and measurement of IRRBB.
+The executive committee must hold regular meetings to discuss matters including the performance of the framework, areas requiring improvement and the status of efforts to address previously identified deficiencies. - 13.
+An ADI's senior management must, in conjunction with the IRRBB risk management function referred to in paragraph 17 of this Attachment, develop and implement appropriate policies relating to the IRRBB management framework. - 14.
+An ADI's senior management must notify the Board or Board committee of material changes or exceptions from established policies that could have an impact on the operation of the IRRBB management framework, including the IRRBB capital charge. - 15.
 Significant hedging, risk-taking or risk management initiatives by an ADI must be approved by senior management prior to implementation.
 An ADI must specify the scope of any power to make the ADI's interest rate exposures vary materially from the maturity profile assumed for shareholders' equity approved by the ADI's Board.
 An ADI must monitor and report the actual variation of exposures to senior management.